Sherman5A/microsoft-notes/azure/architecture/services/azure-express-route.md

 # Azure ExpressRoute

 Azure connects to on-premises with its own private connection.
-However, it rquires a connectivity provider.
+However, it requires a connectivity provider.

 Provides: